aeonBTC/IbisWallet/README.md

 # Ibis Wallet

-Ibis is a self-custodial modular Bitcoin wallet with a focus on intutive design, privacy, and customizability.
+Ibis is a self-custodial modular Bitcoin wallet with a focus on intuitive design, privacy, and customizability.

 Designed for experienced users - no hand-holding, no training wheels.